toitware/toit-ibutton/README.md

 produced by Dallas, but can be found on Chinese websites.

 We were not able to reliable change all RW1990 devices we received.
-Out of 10 devices, 4 worked without issues, 4 did not allow to change the IDs at all, and 2 had some bits that could not be changed.
+Out of 10 devices, 4 worked without issues, 4 did not allow changing the IDs at all, and 2 had some bits that could not be changed.

 ## Trademarks